y938/lung-cancer-detection/README.md

 # lung-cancer-detection
-a system using machine learning model identify lung cancer
+a system using machine learning model to identify lung cancer